Project updates

 Council has been working closely with the Oakleigh Cannons Football Club (the resident club) to improve facilities and provide greater access to contemporary facilities for women’s and girls’ teams.

-The concept and schematic designs for the development propose a new pavilion on the western boundary with 500 undercover grandstand seats, a 200m2 multi-purpose space for community use, and compliant amenities.
+The design for the development propose a new pavilion on the western boundary with 500 undercover grandstand seats, a 200m2 multi-purpose space for community use, and compliant amenities.
 This would accommodate an increase in football participation, particularly by female teams, and to meet National Premier League (NPL) standards.

 The development of the new pavilion requires the upgrade of sports floodlighting infrastructure (30m poles) around the main pitch which would be designed to Australian Standards.

-The proposed new pavilion and grandstand supports the club’s goals to:
+The new pavilion and grandstand supports the club’s goals to:

 • continue competing in the NPL